Wilkinson County, Ga.

 GEORGIA.
 By his Excellency John Clark, Governor and Commander in chief of the Army and Navy of this State, and of the Militia thereof.

-WHEREAS I have received information on the 24th inst. by the official report of the Coroner of the county of Wilkinson, that on the 29th day of February last, a certain JACOB JUSTICE, of the county of Wilkinson and State aforesaid, did commit murdr on the body of Nathan Bowen, of the said State and county.
+WHEREAS I have received information on the 24th inst. by the official report of the Coroner of the county of Wilkinson, that on the 29th day of February last, a certain JACOB JUSTICE, of the county of Wilkinson and State aforesaid, did commit murder on the body of Nathan Bowen, of the said State and county.

-And whereas it is represented to me that the said Jacob Justice has absconded or concealed himself from justice, I, therefore, thought proper to issue this my Proclamation, hereby offering a reward of Two Hundred Dollars, to any person or persons who may apprehend the said Jacob Justice, and him safely deliver into the custody of the sheriff or jailor of the said county of Wilkinson; and I do moreover hereby charge and require all officers, civil and military withim this state, to be vigilent in endeavoring to apprehend the said Jacob Justice, if to be found within this state, so that he may be brougt to trial for the crime of which he is charged.
+And whereas it is represented to me that the said Jacob Justice has absconded or concealed himself from justice, I, therefore, thought proper to issue this my Proclamation, hereby offering a reward of Two Hundred Dollars, to any person or persons who may apprehend the said Jacob Justice, and him safely deliver into the custody of the sheriff or jailor of the said county of Wilkinson; and I do moreover hereby charge and require all officers, civil and military within this state, to be vigilant in endeavoring to apprehend the said Jacob Justice, if to be found within this state, so that he may be brought to trial for the crime of which he is charged.

 Given under my hand and the great seal of the State-House in Milledgeville, this twenty-eight day of July, in the year of our Lord, eighteen hundred twenty, and of the Independence of the United States of America the forty-fifth.
 JOHN CLARK, By the Governor.
 AB.
 HAMMOND, Sec'ry of State, N.B.
 Said Justice is about twenty-one years of age, six feet one inch high, fair hair, blue eyes and fair complexion.
 July27.